Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Introduction

-In this work, we answer this question by an empirical analysis of parameter sensitivity in terms of privacy risk.
+In this work, we first perform an empirical analysis of the privacy sensitivity\footnote{In this work, \textit{privacy sensitivity} refers to the gradient of the loss gap between members and non-members with respect to each model parameter, distinguishing it from the existing notion of sensitivity in privacy literature.} of model parameters, revealing that different parameters contribute differently to privacy leakage.
 In particular, we take the loss gap between member and non-member examples as a proxy for privacy risk and compute its gradient with respect to each model parameter.
-We find that only a small fraction of parameters substantially impact the privacy risk, whereas the majority have little effect.
-Thus, applying uniform penalties to all parameters is inefficient to defend against MIAs and may unnecessarily restrict the model's capacity.
+We find that only a small fraction of parameters substantially impact the privacy risk, whereas the majority have a negligible effect.
+Consequently, applying uniform penalties to all parameters is either inefficient or suboptimal for defending against MIAs, potentially leading to unnecessary restrictions on the model's capacity and degrading its utility.

-To address this issue, we propose Privacy-Aware Sparsity Tuning (PAST), a simple fix to $\ell_1$ regularization that employs adaptive penalties to different parameters in a deep neural network.
-The key idea behind PAST is to promote sparsity in parameters that significantly contribute to privacy leakage.
-In particular, we modulate the intensity of $\ell_1$ regularization for model parameters based on their privacy sensitivity, i.e., the gradient of the loss gap with respect to the parameters.
-In effect, our method not only stringently regularizes sensitive parameters, but also maintains the model utility by sparing less sensitive parameters from excessive regularization.
-Trained with the proposed regularization, the network shrinks the loss gap between members and non-members, leading to strong resistance to privacy attacks.
+To address this issue, we propose Privacy-Aware Sparsity Tuning (PAST), an adaptive privacy-preserving regularization method that dynamically adjusts penalty strength for different model parameters in a deep neural network.
+The key idea behind PAST is to promote sparsity in model parameters that significantly contribute to privacy leakage risk.
+In particular, we assign parameter-specific regularization strengths to each model parameter based on its privacy sensitivity, quantified by the gradient of the loss gap with respect to the parameter.
+Our method imposes strong regularization only on a small subset of privacy-sensitive parameters, thereby preserving model utility.
+Trained with the proposed adaptive privacy-aware regularization technique, the model shrinks the loss gap between members and non-members, leading to strong resistance to membership inference attacks.

-To verify the effectiveness of our method, we conduct extensive evaluations on five datasets, including Texas100 ~\citep{TexasInpatient2006}, Purchase100~\citep{KaggleValuedShoppers2014}, CIFAR-10/100~\citep{krizhevsky2009learning}, and ImageNet~\citep{russakovsky2015imagenet} datasets.
-The results demonstrate our methods can improve utility-privacy trade-offs across a variety of attacks based on neural networks, metrics, and data augmentation.
-For example, our method significantly diminishes the attack advantage of loss attack from 14.8\% to 5.2\% - a relative reduction of 64.9\% in privacy risk, whilst preserving the test accuracy.